pouriap/TinyRF/README.md

 * Built-in sequence numbering
 * Data transmission speeds up to 1000bps (2500bps with calibrated clock)
 * Ability to disable features in order to preserve memory space
-* Small memory footprint: 178 Bytes Flash, 1 Byte RAM with all features enabled.
+* Small memory footprint: 176 bytes Flash, 1 byte RAM with all features enabled.
 (Using [MicroCore](https://github.com/MCUdude/MicroCore) with LTO enabled)

 **Transmitter MCU support:** ATtiny13 or any other AVR microcontroller you can program with Arduino IDE.